twg/frontend-scaffolding/readme.md

     .siteFooter lorem ipsum...
 ```

+#### Breakpoints

+Scaffolding comes with some predefined default breakpoints, though you can easily override them as you see fit.
+They include:

+- `palm` - 480px and down
+- `lap` - greater than 480px and less than 1024px
+- `portable` - less than 1024px
+- `large` - greater than 480px
+- `desk` - 1024px and greater

 #### Grid

 The grid system is inspired by the [CSS Wizardry Grid](https://github.com/csswizardry/csswizardry-grids).
 The following changes have been made: